 Six years and 200 million dollars later, Ford finally closed the town with nothing to show for it.
 Fordlândia was such a flop it was arguably the most expensive mistake of Henry Ford’s career.

-The Asian rubber importers of the Far East had a monopoly on the rubber industry; Henry had no leverage in negotiations and he was tired of their strong-arm business tactics.
 Ford witnessed British rubber companies take Amazonian rubber trees to Asia, and through building massive rubber farms, enjoy much success.
 In true Ford fashion, he decided if he could not score a deal on purchasing rubber – he would make it himself.

 The Amazon rain forest in Brazil was an ideal climate for rubber tree growth, and for Henry the inexpensive cost of land would seal the deal.
 The Brazilians weren’t keen to sell mass acreage to a foreigner, however, so a deal was struck that the Brazilian government would receive nine percent of profits generated from the plant.